CLI Reference

 haptix tool tap --label "Settings"

-haptix tool screenshot --output after-tap.jpg
+haptix tool screenshot -o after-tap.jpg

 Scripted test flow